Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 If you’re considering buying a home in any county in Iowa, check out our mortgage guide to learn about rates and the details of getting a mortgage in the Hawkeye State.

 A financial advisor can help you understand how homeownership fits into your overall financial goals.
-SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+SmartAsset’s free tool matches you with vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 How Iowa Property Taxes Work